ploose/BINF4241-group01/Assignment2/README.md

-# Assignment 2: Chess by BINF4241-group25 (Brunner Tim, Looser Patrick, Marty Pascal)
+# Assignment 2: Chess Game by BINF4241-group25 (Brunner Tim, Looser Patrick, Marty Pascal)

-## Rules
+## Specifications
-These are the rules of our chess game implementation:
+These are the specifications of our Chess implementation:

-## Features
-- Raytracing
-- Finisher moves
-- 8k support
-- 64 core processing
+- We use the Long algebraic notation for the User-Input.
+- The game is considered won iff the winning player manages to checkmate his opponent.